 If you’re wondering what to see in Okinawa, how about some humpback whales?

-A cannot-be-missed Okinawa activity is whale watching.
-Between January and March, the area is infamous for spotting humpback whales which swim in the waters off the southern coast.
+A cannot-be-missed activity in Okinawa Japan is whale watching.
+Between January and March, the area is infamous for spotting humpback whales that swim in the waters off the southern coast.

-The whales migrate from Alaska to Japan and one of the best places to see them is around the Kerama Islands.
+The whales migrate from Alaska to Japan and one of the best places to see them while whale watching is around the Kerama Islands.